June 29, 2024

 It’s been ten years since my paleo superpowers post.
 And while paleo is good, carnivore is even better.
 It’s like having double the amount of superpowers, including but not limited to the following:

-• More mental clarity and better problem solving.
+• More mental power, clarity and better problem solving because ketones are better fuel for the brain.

 • Faster recovery from flu/cold, sickness, if I ever get it (typically not).

-• Being able to skip meals and do multi-day water-only fasting.
+• Ability to skip meals and do multi-day water-only fasting.

 • More energy, no sluggishness after meals.